ggolubic/HCI/hci/content/about/index.md

 published: false
 ---

+## What is MTN?

-This site was created as a project for the course Human Computer Interaction.
-On this site the user can read about the latest news from the cinema/TV world and check out the latest and greatest Movies & TV shows!
+Movies, TV shows & News (MTN) was created as a project for the course Human Computer Interaction.
+On this site the user can read about the latest news from the cinema/TV world and check out the current most popular movies and TV shows!

 ## Privacy Policy